National Workforce Solutions (WS)

 Using a local university can prove to be an affordable alternative that allows your department to gain print ready marketing materials that meet your needs and gain valuable insight on how to improve your recruitment efforts.

-For more information or to submit a story from your own department, please contact Jenny Bragiel at email@example.com.
+For more information or to submit a story from your own department, please contact Rhiannon Bogozi at firstname.lastname@example.org.

 Vol. 1, Issue 5